 For those who like visuals, a bar graph illustrates the remaining time.
 The keypad can be locked to prevent any accidental button presses and there's no need to worry about kitchen messes because it's splash-proof.
 This timer comes in nine fun colors.

-If you’re in the market for a great timer that can track multiple countdowns at once, is easy to use, and boasts great visibility, we recommend the OXO Good Grips Triple Timer (view at Amazon).
-For a budget-friendly, basic option, we recommend the Antoki Kitchen Digital Timer (view at Amazon), which comes in a convenient two-pack for a low price.
+If you’re in the market for a great timer that can track multiple countdowns at once, is easy to use, and boasts great visibility, we recommend the Oxo Good Grips Triple Timer.
+For a budget-friendly, basic option, we recommend the Digital Kitchen Timer by Antoki, which comes in a convenient two-pack for a low price.

 What to Look for When Buying a Kitchen Timer